f3bandit/SuperDark-Omega-DE/README.md

-If you are looking for Simple-Light or Simple-DE for the Ez-Flash Omega and the Omega Definitive Edition Official forum thread for Simple-Light and Simple-DE:
+If you are looking for Simple or Simple-DE for the Ez-Flash Omega and the Omega Definitive Edition Official forum thread for Simple and Simple-DE:
 [https://gbatemp.net/threads/new-theme-for-ez-flash-omega.520665](https://gbatemp.net/threads/new-theme-for-ez-flash-omega.520665)